Tyler Payne

 Anthony Tyler Payne (born October 25, 1992) is an American professional baseball catcher who is a free agent.
-He made his MLB debut in 2021 for the Chicago Cubs.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs.

 Career

+Chicago Cubs

 Payne graduated from Hurricane High School in Hurricane, West Virginia, and attended West Virginia State University, where he played college baseball for the West Virginia State Yellow Jackets.
-The Cubs selected Payne in the 30th round, with the 893rd overall selection, of the 2015 MLB draft.
+The Cubs selected Payne in the 30th round, with the 893rd overall selection, of the 2015 Major League Baseball draft.

 Payne did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Payne spent the majority of the 2021 season with the Double-A Tennessee Smokies, also appearing in 1 game for the Triple-A Iowa Cubs, hitting a cumulative .231/.291/.363 with 4 home runs and 30 RBI in 60 games.
-The Cubs promoted Payne to the major leagues for the first time on October 3, 2021.
+On October 3, 2021, Payne was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut that day as a pinch hitter.
-He was designated for assignment by the team on October 18, 2021.
-On November 16, Payne re-signed with the Cubs on a minor league contract.
-He elected free agency on November 10, 2022.
+He was designated for assignment by the team on October 18.
+On November 16, Payne re-signed with the Cubs on a minor league contract for the 2022 season.

+In 2022, Payne played in 48 games for Triple–A Iowa, hitting .298/.335/.397 with one home run and 15 RBI.
+He elected free agency following the season on November 10, 2022.

+Los Angeles Angels

+On May 25, 2023, Payne signed a minor league contract with the Los Angeles Angels organization.
+In 44 appearances for the Double–A Rocket City Trash Pandas, he batted .313/.369/.472 with four home runs and 26 RBI.

+On October 13, 2023, Payne re–signed with the Angels organization on a new minor league contract.
+He returned to Rocket City in 2024, playing in 73 games and batting .233/.280/.319 with four home runs, 26 RBI, and three stolen bases.
+Payne elected free agency following the season on November 4, 2024.